pulumi/pulumi-meraki/sdk/java/README.md

-A Pulumi package for creating and managing Meraki resources
+A Pulumi package for creating and managing Cisco Meraki resources